rinmyo/ruby-typ/document.typ

 get_ruby(
   size: .5em,              // the font size of ruby text
   dy: 0pt,                 // to add a shifting space on y axis
+  pos: top,                // the position of ruby text, can be (top, bottom)
   alignment: "center",     // can be ("center", "start", "between", "around")
   delimeter: "|"           // the delimeter used in mono-ruby )